1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 	 - It made Castro Wary of a =nother US attack

 12. Marxist-Leninists:
+	 - Someone who adheres to the communist principles of Karl Marx and Lenin
+	 - This reflects Cuba getting closer to the soviet union.

 13. Cause of the USA embargo of Cuba:
 <!--stackedit_data: